 Reach out to future tenants a couple of weeks before their lease will begin to remind them of move-in day requirements.
 Your communication should include what day their lease will start, what tenant funds (if any) are due on move-in day, what time, and where they can pick up the keys to their new home.
 Student apartment communities should remind future tenants that move-in day will be very busy and their preparation will help the day go smoothly for everyone.
 You should also remind them to set up utility accounts before moving in.

 - Learn More: 15 Things to Remind Your Tenants On Moving Day

-First time renters may also have a parent or two in tow, helping with the move and advocating for the best possible condition of their child’s rental unit.
-It is important to remember that parents are nervous and excited for their child’s first apartment, and may seem overbearing at times.
-Be prepared for emails, phone calls or office visits from concerned parents and develop a plan for how to respond to parent inquiries.
+First-time renters may also have a parent or two in tow, helping with the move and advocating for the best possible condition of their child’s rental unit.
+It is important to remember that parents are nervous and excited about their child’s first apartment, and may seem overbearing at times.
+Be prepared for emails, phone calls, or office visits from concerned parents and develop a plan for how to respond to parent inquiries.

 Meet the Neighbors

 A great way to encourage positive relationships between your residents is by hosting community events.
 Capitalize on the excitement of moving to a new apartment and starting a fresh year with fun events for your tenants when they are eager to meet their neighbors.
 Creating a close community is a great way to retain tenants for future lease terms if they made friends with their neighbors.

 After a lifetime with the parents, or a year or two in the dorms, students that are moving out on their own for the first time may try to push the boundaries with parties or social gatherings that threaten to damage the property or disrupt your other residents.
 Stick to your lease and community policies in regards to the number of guests and acceptable guest behavior, quiet hours, drinking and drug use, and how common areas may be used.
 Remind your tenants of your expectations and their legal agreement to uphold policies that encourage safety, accountability, and community respect.